xuhaike/mcp-bench/README.md

 python run_benchmark.py --list-models

 # 3. Run benchmark (gpt-oss-20b as an example)
+##Must use o4-mini as judge model (hard-coded in line 429-436 in ./benchmark/runner.py) to reproduce the results.
 ## run all tasks
 source .env
 python run_benchmark.py --models gpt-oss-20b